 ~$55–$65 total

-Build Your Kit on Amazon →Shelf Life Requirements
+Build Your Kit on Amazon →

 Your 72-hour kit is only useful if the food is still good when you need it.
 Set a calendar reminder to rotate your kit every 12 months.
 Here's what to expect from common kit foods: